moorepants/eme185/content/pages/instructor-guide.rst

     Actual section assigned to the student corresponds to the "Project sections" field in the master project list.

-- [Lead TA] Prepare the group charter and name assignment.
+- [Lead TA] Prepare the canvas group charter and name assignment.
 - [TA 1] Create placards for team tables (student names, blank line for team name, and project ID)
-- [TA 2] Create the 2 hr and 3hr meeting schedule.
 - [All TAs] Grade the resumes.
-- [All TAs] Grade week 2 participation.
+- [All TAs] Grade week 2 participation: either 4 points quiz + 3 points
+  attendance + 3 points AIO or 5 points AIO + 5 points attendance.
-- [Single TA] Review Quiz for Chapters 5 and 6.
+- [Single TA] Review Quiz for Chapters 5 and 6 and prep for Jason's use in studio.

 Week 3
 ^^^^^^